-Royal Botanic Gardens Melbourne is home to a range of native and exotic fauna.
+Melbourne Gardens is home to a range of native and exotic fauna.
 The lake system provides habitat for eels and other aquatic species; the trees and shrubberies house a rich diversity of wildlife; and various mammals occupy habitats from the lake margins to the largest of trees.

-The Royal Botanic Gardens Melbourne is home to more than 50 different species of birds.
+Melbourne Gardens is home to more than 50 different species of birds.
 Australian native bird species including the Black Swan (Cygnus atratus), Superb Fairy Wren (Malurus cyaneus), Eastern Rosella (Platycercus eximius), Bell Miner (Manorina melanophrys), Sulphur-crested Cockatoo (Cacatua galerita) and Australian Reed Warbler (Acrocephalus australis) are often seen here, as well as introduced birds like Blackbirds and Indian Mynahs.

-A dedicated group of employees and volunteers observe and provide regular updates on bird sightings in the Gardens.
+A dedicated group of employees and volunteers observe and provide regular updates on bird sightings in Melbourne Gardens.